dmfow/CheatSheets/Alpine Linux.md

 * Decide on lvm and/or disk layout (sys mode, e.g. on a hard drive, can be combined with eg LVM)
 * Less important (swing it): keyboard layout, timezone

+Install with ISO
+Boot ISO
+Login with user root, no pw (enter)
+# run
+setup-alpine

 ```

 #### Update/Upgrade
 ```